 Depending on your setup, you can choose to migrate a single server at a time or migrate all the servers at the same time.

 Identify the source NCP server and the corresponding DNS server object that should be migrated to target server.

 The server and the server object will no longer exist on the NetWare server after migration.
 Make sure that the DNS Service is not running on this source NCP server.

 To stop the service, see OES 2015 SP1: DNS/DHCP Services for Linux Administration Guide.

 Use Java Console to move the source DNS server.
 This task also migrates the primary zones in the tree.

-After the initial zone transfer, change the zone on the source NetWare server to secondary and make the zone on the target server to the primary server zone.
+After the initial zone transfer, change the zone on the source NetWare server to secondary and make the zone on the target server to be the primary server zone.

-To migrate secondary zones, create a secondary zone on the Linux server and specify it to be the secondary zone to the target primary zone that is on the OES 11 server.
+To migrate secondary zones, create a secondary zone on the Linux server and specify it to be the secondary zone to the target primary zone that is on the target server.
 Ensure that both the primary and the secondary zones use the same name.
 This is essential for a successful zone transfer.

 NOTE:This method of migration is limited to migrating the zone data only.

 Use the Java Management Console to check for the existence of the following objects: